kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 ### Goals

 - Support queueing of individual Pods.
-- Support queueing of groups of Pods of fixed size, identified by a common label or annotation.
+- Support queueing of groups of Pods of fixed size, identified by a common label.
-- Opt-in or opt-out Pods from specific namespaces from queuing.
+- Opt-in or opt-out Pods from specific namespaces from queueing.

 ### Non-Goals